-Today is the first day of spring, but boy has this been a crazy winter!
-I have had so many patients complaining of joint pain and swelling before and after significant shifts in barometric pressures that accompany the crazy temperature shifts and wild storms.
+Every Spring, we have so many patients complaining of joint pain and swelling before and after significant shifts in barometric pressures that accompany the crazy temperature shifts and wild storms.
 Spring is usually a respite for the cold temperatures, but your joints can still predict incoming thunderstorms that are so common in North Texas Spring.

 So, why do weather conditions affect your joints?
 There is no hard science, but there are some good theories.